adamwight/CT-test/README.md

 * I didn't have enough time to find the healthiest and best third-party libraries, so I used a strategy of minimizing the interface with each.
 * Occasional race condition, sometimes jquery cannot be loaded.
-* Need to verify that the readability scoring engine is doing the right math, it seems to be off on the few samples I tried.

 Licenses